billreiss/breiss_DevRadio/OpenAIRecommendationAppBlazor/OpenAIRecommendationAppBlazor/README.md

 Install the Azure.AI.OpenAI package. it's in beta so you need to include prerelease.

+> Important Note: Since this library is in beta, the API is still evolving.
+This sample is currently expecting version 1.0.0-beta.8.
+At this time, there is a beta 9 that has breaking API changes.
+It also seems to have an issue with non-chat models currently and the response is truncated.
+I'll update this sample when there is a viable new beta or official release.

 Add a Services folder, and create the following `OpenAIService` class:

 ```